ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 : select the style of the information to show when the **\-\-datatype** option is used (default: verbose)

-*preprocess* subcommand:
+*compile* subcommand:

 **-o**, **\-\-outfile=**FILENAME
-: output filename for the preprocessed specification (default: standard output)
+: output filename for the compiled specification (default: standard output)

 ## Further options